 People spend more time seated than ever before, especially in an office work environment.
 In fact, it’s thought that a typical office worker spends as much as nine hours per day in a seat.
 Clearly, that’s not good for health or fitness.

-Observational data indicates that the more sedentary you are, the more likely you are to die early.
+Observational data indicate that the more sedentary you are, the more likely you are to die early.
 Fortunately, there is plenty you can do to become more active in the workplace, spend less time seated and improve your fitness.
 Obviously, if you’re lucky enough to have a gym at work, you should use it, but even short bursts of low-impact exercise during your working day can make a huge difference to your health and levels of fitness!

 Easy tips on improving your workforce fitness

 - Think about how your staff gets to work.
 There are many ways to get exercise while commuting.
 Could they walk?
 Or even use a mix of public transport and walk part of the way?
 Alternatively, is it possible to cycle?

 - Next, consider how they get around at work.
 If you work in a multi-story building, encourage people to start using the stairs instead of the elevator.
 Instead of sending an email to someone in another part of the building, go visit them?
 Don’t eat your lunch at your desk.
 Get out and about.
 Go for a walk.
 And if you’re on a call, there’s no need to be seated.
 Walk about!

 - There are many subtle workouts you can do at your desk.
 Simply taking turns at contracting muscle groups, such as your abdomen or glutes can make a difference.
 Did you know that a simple calve raise can burn 34 calories?